 Vintage Earrings, 1950s Jewelry, Louis Rousselet JewelryThese 1950s French ear clips by Louis Rousselet feature faux pearls in various sizes, with accents of ruby, sapphire, emerald and amethyst blown glass leaves and rondelles.
 Though unsigned, these earrings match a signed necklace and earrings set that I have moved from my personal collection to offer for sale.
-The ear clips are another clue to the creator, who usually signed his pieces with only paper hang tags.
+The type of ear clip used is another clue to the creator, who usually signed his pieces with only paper hang tags.
 Louis Rousselet was the premier faux pearl and bead maker in the first half of the 20th century.
 These earrings are a beautiful example of his work.
 Although the coating on some pearls appears to have bubbles, I think they are intended.
 Scroll down to see the magnificent necklace and earrings set in the same design.USD$325.00

 ArchivesThis 1920s French Art Deco necklace is formed with jade and ivory Galalith inter-locking barrels, pale jade glass beads, and brass spacers strung on chain.
 Though unsigned, the beads and necklace design are unmistakably by Louis Rousselet.
 This piece, which is known as a puzzle necklace, closes with a screw-in beehive clasp.
-I have two pairs of jade bead Art Deco earrings that look fabulous with this necklace – scroll down to see it.USD$425.00
+Although this jewel is no longer available, you might like another version of it in blue and cream – scroll down to see it.USD$425.00

-Vintage Necklaces, 1950s Jewelry, Louis Rousselet JewelryGraduated glass beads in a soft green glass with swirls of color form this two-strand French 1950s necklace that is undoubtedly by Louis Rousselet.
+Vintage Necklaces, 1950s Jewelry, Louis Rousselet JewelryGraduated glass beads in a soft-green with swirls of color form this two-strand French 1950s necklace.
+I think it was made by Louis Rousselet.
 (As you may know, few of his pieces were signed directly on the jewelry – instead, a paper hang tag was used.)
 The clasp, which is the type he typically used, is topped with his well-known button-shaped bead.
 This necklace from my personal collection was recently professionally restrung.USD$495.00